jarturomora/node-lab/docs/Instructions/automating.md

 :::

-**RTS** stands for Runtime System, which is a software layer for Haskell programs that allows for the customization of thing such as:
+**RTS** stands for runtime system, which is a software layer for Haskell programs that allows for the customization of thing such as:
-- Memory Management
+- Memory management
-- Garbage Collection
+- Garbage collection
 - Concurrency and parallelism
 - Exception handling

-RTS options are a Haskell specific feature that the `cardano-node` takes specific advantage of.
+RTS options are a Haskell-specific feature that the `cardano-node` takes specific advantage of.

-These options can be implemented by:
+These options can be implemented, as follows:
-- during the compliling of the node
+- during complation of the node
-- as an override flag while running the node
+- as an override flag (while running the node)

 We can check the RTS options baked into our static binary `cardano-node`